-Children and teenagers find themselves in environments with people their own age and with similar interests.
+Children and teenagers find themselves in environments with people their age and with similar interests.
 But for adults, that’s not always the case.
-The structures that people once relied on to make friends, such as school, camp, religious gatherings at the church, synagogue, or Mosque, or neighborly communities your parents might have formed, start to dwindle as you get older, move out of your parent’s house, to a new city or as your interests start to change.
-As remote work has become more popular the typical office environment which also served as a source of community, or neighborly communities, has also slowly drifted away.
+The structures that people once relied on to make friends, such as school, camp, religious gatherings at the church, synagogue, or Mosque, or neighborly communities your parents might have formed, start to dwindle as you get older.
+As remote work has become more popular the typical office environment which also served as a source of community, or neighborly communities, has also slowly drifted away, and adults have lost another social structure that facilitates meeting new people.

 Here are useful tips on how to make friends when you work remotely